tock/book/src/course/root-of-trust/encryption-service.md

 userspace app.

-[^1] This is _almost_ true: the nRF52840 chip contains the closed-source ARM TrustZone CryptoCell 310, which has support for ECDSA signatures, but sadly due to its closed-source nature it's not currently possible to easily write a driver for it.
+[^1] This is _almost_ true: the nRF52840 chip contains the closed-source ARM TrustZone CryptoCell 310, which has support for ECDSA signatures, but sadly there's not driver support for it yet (due to its closed-source nature).